Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Related Work

-Krylov subspace methods have been widely used for model order reduction in various domains~\cite{Antoulas:Book'2005}, including VLSI circuit simulation~\cite{Tan:Book'07}.
-Existing methods mainly focus on reducing models of large dynamic systems but are difficult to handle systems with large inputs and outputs.
-To mitigate this issue, the extended Krylov subspace method~\cite{Wang:DAC'00} and Krylov-based exponential integration (EI) frameworks~\cite{Bochev:short_guide2012} have been proposed, which can naturally incorporate input excitations into the reduced model.
-The second issue with the existing Krylov subspace methods is that traditional Krylov methods typically expand the subspace around zero frequency (infinite time), which may not effectively capture the dynamics of interest in EM stress evolution.
+Krylov subspace methods have been widely used for model-order reduction in various domains~\cite{Antoulas:Book'2005}, including VLSI circuit simulation~\cite{Tan:Book'07}.
+Existing methods mainly target large dynamic systems, but they can be inefficient when the numbers of inputs and outputs are large.
+To mitigate this issue, the extended Krylov subspace method~\cite{Wang:DAC'00} and Krylov-based exponential integration (EI) frameworks~\cite{Bochev:short_guide2012} have been proposed, both of which naturally incorporate input excitations into the reduced model.
+A second limitation of traditional Krylov methods is that they typically expand the subspace around zero frequency (infinite time), which may not effectively capture the dynamics of interest in EM stress evolution.

-For EM analysis, Krylov subspace methods have been applied to electromigration (EM) stress analysis in \emph{FastEM}, where the extended Krylov subspace framework is implemented within a finite-difference formulation~\cite{CookSun:TVLSI'18}.
+For EM analysis, Krylov subspace methods have been applied in \emph{FastEM}, where the extended Krylov subspace framework is implemented within a finite-difference formulation~\cite{CookSun:TVLSI'18}.
 The standard Krylov approach can be interpreted as a subspace expansion around the frequency point $s = 0$ (corresponding to time $t \to \infty$).
-Consequently, it often requires a high reduction order to accurately capture transient behaviors such as the nucleation phase, which occurs far from the asymptotic regime.
-As shown in Fig.~\ref{fig:stress_diff_orders_wire0_seg100}, the standard Krylov method exhibits significant deviation in predicting the nucleation time (critical stress of $10^3$~Pa) even at order~50—the estimated nucleation time is about $8\times10^{4}$~s, compared to $4\times10^{4}$~s obtained by the Backward Euler reference.
+Consequently, it often requires a high reduction order to accurately capture transient behavior such as the nucleation phase, which occurs far from the asymptotic regime.
+As shown in Fig.~\ref{fig:stress_diff_orders_wire0_seg100}, the standard Krylov method exhibits a significant deviation in nucleation-time prediction (critical stress of $10^8$~Pa) even at order~50: the estimated nucleation time is about $8\times10^{4}$~s, compared with $4\times10^{4}$~s obtained by the Backward-Euler reference.
 Moreover, the numerical error may lead to incorrect identification of the cathode nucleation node.
-In contrast, when using the extended Krylov subspace method with the shift time aligned to the nucleation time and order of 5 (e.g., $t_{\mathrm{shift}} = 3.67\times10^{4}$~s), the results match the Backward Euler solution almost exactly.
+In contrast, when the extended Krylov subspace method uses a shift time aligned with the nucleation time and an order of 5 (e.g., $t_{\mathrm{shift}} = 3.67\times10^{4}$~s), the results match the Backward-Euler solution almost exactly.